samargulies/CDN-Sync-Tool/readme.txt

 * Fixed Anti-Hotlinking call being made when not all the valid information has been given.
 * Removed debug info from when Rackspace Cloud's anti-hotlinking attempts is done.
 * Removed WP Super Cache check before saving to ossdl_off_cdn_url.
-* Removed W3 Total Cache as a dependicy.
+* Removed W3 Total Cache as a dependency.
-* Added option to sync JavaScript and CSS builds
+* Added option to sync JavaScript and CSS builds.
+* Added abiltity to remove warning messages.

 = 0.6 =
 * Added cst_upgrade function which was called in the activation function